Panzer VIII Maus: V2

 In March 1944 the second prototype, the V2, was delivered.
 It differed in many details from the V1 prototype.
 In mid-1944, the V2 prototype was fitted with a powerplant and the first produced Maus turret.
 This turret was fitted with a 128 mm KwK 44 L/55 gun, a coaxial 75 mm KwK 44 L/36.5 gun and a coaxial 7.92 mm MG 34.
-The V1 prototype was supposed to be fitted with the second produced turret, but this never happened.
+The V1 prototype was supposed to be fitted with the second-produced turret, but this never happened.

 By July 1944, Krupp was in the process of producing four more Maus hulls, but they were ordered to halt production and scrap these.
 Krupp stopped all work on it in August 1944.
 Meanwhile, the V2 prototype started tests in September 1944, fitted with a Daimler-Benz MB 517 diesel engine, new electric steering system and a Skoda Works-designed running gear and tracks.

 There was also a special railroad carriage made for transporting the Maus prototypes.
+This was the main cause of its demise, because of the lack of transportation methods due to its immense weight.